This post contains affiliate links.

 Cats are cute and cunning as well as easy to handle (well, some of the time).
 The average life span of cats is 12-14 years.
 Like other animals, cats face a variety of health problems.
-Here is the list of common health problems related to cats.
+Here is the list of common health problems in cats.

-There are several inherited health problems which are life-threatening for cats from their birth.
+There are several inherited health problems that are life-threatening for cats from their birth.
 It is essential to know the early symptoms, to treat your feline as soon as the signs appear.

 Unfortunately, the older your feline furbaby gets, the more likely she is to suffer from some form of cancer.
-Research indicates that at the age of 10, there is a 50/50 chance that a kitty will develop cancer.
+Research indicates that at the age of 10, there is a 50/50 chance that a kitty will develop cancer in its lifetime.
 Cancer is one of the leading causes of death in cats.
 It is caused by uncontrolled cell growth that affects a wide range of cell types and organs in the body.

 While the causes of cancer in cats are unknown, the feline leukaemia virus is suspected to be a prime contributor.
 Other factors suspected to increase rates of feline cancer include; toxins from the environment, passive smoking, and excessive grooming.

 E.Gregory MacEwen proved in their recent study that spontaneous tumours in dogs and cats might occur most often.
-They can serve as an appropriate and valid model tumor system for testing cancer therapeutic agents or studying cancer biology in humans.
+(Source)

 As the cats grow older, they might suffer from various eye and ear infections.
 Older cats are more prone to cataract, which disturbs their vision and may need to be treated by surgery.